 - A condenser coil in which the heated gas becomes a liquid, releasing its heat to the outside air

 The blower moves warm indoor air over the chilled evaporator apparatus as the exterior exhaust fan moves hot air away from the heated condenser coils.
-All air conditioning systems, including window units, heat pumps and ductless units, operate on the same principle.
+All air conditioning systems, including window units, heat pumps, and ductless units, operate on the same principle.
 They differ only in the size and configuration of the coils.

-You might think of your air conditioner as adding cool air to your home, but it’s more accurate to say that you’re A/C unit subtracts heat from indoor air and transfers it outside.
+You might think of your air conditioner as adding cool air to your home, but it’s more accurate to say that your A/C unit subtracts heat from indoor air and transfers it outside.
 That transfer takes place in the evaporator coils on the interior half of your air conditioning system.
 As the coolant inside the metal coils evaporates, it acts as a heat sink for the air that moves across it from the blower.
 Copper conducts heat readily, so the coils that contain the coolant are usually made of this metal.
 To maximize surface area and provide more cooling power, the copper coils have metal fins or vanes surrounding them.
 In a dual or hybrid heat pump system, the same coils that act as evaporation sites in the summer to cool your home become condensation sites in the winter to provide warmth.

 Keeping the coils clean is vital to proper heat exchange.
 When dust and debris collect on coils, the particles form an insulating layer that prevents warm household air from the blower from reaching the chilled metal.
 If you smoke or cook frequently, you may need additional cleaning power for dirty coils.
 Investing in quality air filters may save you challenging cleaning jobs in the future.